pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 Thus, this part of the study is basically about predicting whether compound is likely to be evaluated for the certain biological activity or not.

 And 'activity' here means the ability of compound to sufficiently inhibit some biological target.
-And inhibition of the cell line here most likely means the inhibition of it's growth rate.
+And inhibition of the cell line here most likely means the inhibition of it's growth rate and, maybe, cell death.
+It is hard to say exactly at this stage of the study.

 Targets, considered at the moment are: